uparma/uparma-lib/README.md

     }
 ```

 the value translations are a list of lists for your desired style.
-Each individual value translation is a list of two elements: `[ursgal_param_value, tool_param_value]`.
+Each individual value translation is a list of two elements: `[uparma_param_value, tool_param_value]`.
 **Note:** to make the whole translation logic work in any direction, the value translations **MUST** also be provided for `ursgal_style_1`.
 As you can see in the example, the value is simply mapped to itself.